TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <sup>9</sup> IEEE standards help to decrease internet traffic and ensure appropriate data transfer rates.
 Tennessee Tech standards ensure that different security levels of data are appropriately protected.

 <sup>10</sup> Sending an error status bit to the database ensures any repairs or maintainance is handled in a timely manner, increasing reliability of the system.

+<sup>11</sup> Attempting to operate the system in temperature ranges exceeding the devices' temperature limits may cause permanent, irreprable damages to the electronics

 ## Design Theory